meiyaismywaifu/utilities/wget_generator/README.md

 Run [main.rb].

 It will ask you for a URL, a start number, and an end number.
+Confirmation message of inputs.
+Confirm to execute, anything else to re-enter, CTRL+C exit.

 URL is preferably the first file.
 I have found that numbering conventions I can think of follow this logic: